 Begin your Ecuador travel adventure with an exhilarating descent down the slopes of Pichincha Volcano to the Bellavista Cloud Forest Reserve.
 The tundra grass of the Andean paramo (high altitude grassland) changes before your eyes (and the knobby tires of your bikes) as you roll into the lush cloud forest.
 Steep gorges and ridges covered by impenetrable jungle provide spectacular views on the 3-4 hour downhill ride.
 In the afternoon, settle into Bellavista's cloud forest lodge and begin your first explorations of this unique ecosystem.

 Bellavista protects 1800 acres of endangered cloud forest on the western slopes of the Andes.
 Bordering the Choco bio-region, the forest is part of something that scientists refer to as a biodiversity "hotspot" - a place of extreme biodiversity in danger of extinction.
-Today you'll explore the miles of trails at Bellavista, passing by waterfalls, steep ravines, and thick gardens of hanging epiphytes in search of some of the 320 bird species recorded here.
-You'll learn more about the area's complex ecology, what Bellavista is doing to protect it, and about the endangered mammals such as the spectacled bear, mountain lion, Andean coati, and others that take refuge here.
+Today explore the miles of trails at Bellavista, passing by waterfalls, steep ravines, and thick gardens of hanging epiphytes in search of some of the 320 bird species recorded here.
+Learn more about the area's complex ecology, what Bellavista is doing to protect it, and about the endangered mammals such as the spectacled bear, mountain lion, Andean coati, and others that take refuge here.

-After breakfast you drive to El Porvenir, a fully-functioning hacienda and your base for the next three nights, set high in the Andean paramo with spectacular views of Cotopaxi.
-After a brief orientation is given to get acquainted with the horses, you head out on horseback in the spirit of the Chagras (Ecuadorian highland cowboys) to visit the foothills of Rumiñahui Volcano, riding side by side with herds of wild horses and bulls.
+After breakfast drive to El Porvenir, a fully-functioning hacienda and your base for the next three nights, set high in the Andean paramo with spectacular views of Cotopaxi.
+After a brief orientation is given to get acquainted with the horses, head out on horseback in the spirit of the Chagras (Ecuadorian highland cowboys) to visit the foothills of Rumiñahui Volcano, riding side by side with herds of wild horses and bulls.
 As you cross the paramo, enjoy the birds and wildlife while the local guides share their knowledge of medicinal plants.
-Afterwards a delicious lunch of local dishes awaits you upon your return to the farmhouse.
+Afterwards, a delicious lunch of local dishes awaits you upon your return to the farmhouse.

 Return home, or with more time, extend your trip in Ecuador's mainland or travel to the Galapagos or Peru!